-Cirrhotic cardiomyopathy (CCM) is a type of cardiac dysfunction that occurs in patients with cirrhosis without known cardiac disease.
+Cirrhotic cardiomyopathy (CCM) is a type of cardiac dysfunction in patients with cirrhosis without known cardiac disease.
 First described in 1953, CCM is characterized by an impaired cardiac response to stress, a hyperdynamic circulatory state, both diastolic and systolic dysfunctions, and various electrophysiologic abnormalities (most notably QT prolongation).
 This disease occurs in up to 50% of patients with cirrhosis, regardless of etiology.
 Alcohol use disorder and hemochromatosis are additional risk factors in the development of cardiac disease.
 As CCM manifests under stress, it remains an under-recognized condition, and no standardized treatment regimen has yet been established.
-A significant improvement, or reversal, of CCM, has been noted in patients after liver transplantation.
+A significant improvement, or reversal, of CCM has been noted in patients after liver transplantation.

 Cirrhotic cardiomyopathy is due to cirrhosis, regardless of its cause.
 However, patients with alcohol use disorder and hemochromatosis have additional contributing factors for cardiac dysfunction.
-There is a direct correlation between the severity of liver disease, as indicated by the Model For End-Stage Liver Disease (MELD) score, and the degree of cardiomyopathy.
+There is a direct correlation between the severity of the liver disease, as indicated by the Model For End-Stage Liver Disease (MELD) score and the degree of cardiomyopathy.
 No genetic predisposition for CCM has been identified.

 As patients with cirrhotic cardiomyopathy are generally asymptomatic with near-normal cardiac function, except during periods of stress, the exact prevalence of this disease is difficult to determine.
-It is estimated that myocardial compromise is present in up to 50% of patients with cirrhosis and that most patients with moderate to advanced cirrhosis (Child-Pugh Class B or C) will present with at least one feature of CCM, such as QT prolongation or diastolic dysfunction.
+It is estimated that myocardial compromise is present in up to 50% of patients with cirrhosis.
+Most patients with moderate to advanced cirrhosis (Child-Pugh Class B or C) will present with at least one feature of CCM, such as QT prolongation or diastolic dysfunction.
 Among patients with cirrhosis undergoing liver transplantation, almost 50% have been observed to develop signs of cardiac dysfunction within the peri-operative period, with 7% to 21% mortality from heart failure in the months following transplant.
 Limited studies have indicated that CCM is more common in males, people over 50-years-old, and in patients with cirrhosis secondary to alcohol abuse.

 Cirrhotic cardiomyopathy is characterized by an impaired cardiac response to stress, which results from a combination of autonomic dysfunction, alterations in cell membrane composition, ion channel defects, and an overproduction of cardio depressant factors.
 Patients with cirrhosis have effective central hypovolemia, despite an absolute volume overload, due to splanchnic vasodilation caused by the production of nitric oxide, carbon monoxide, and endocannabinoids.
-(This splanchnic vasodilation results in a decrease in systemic vascular resistance, initially compensating for cardiac dysfunction, and producing an asymptomatic clinical picture at rest.)
+(This splanchnic vasodilation results in a decrease in systemic vascular resistance, initially compensating for cardiac dysfunction and producing an asymptomatic clinical picture at rest.)
 The state of functional hypovolemia activates the renin-angiotensin-aldosterone system and the sympathetic nervous system, which chronically leads to the downregulation of beta-adrenergic receptors in the plasma membrane with resultant autonomic dysfunction.

 Histologic changes of myocardial cells in cirrhotic cardiomyopathy include fibrosis, subendocardial edema, and vacuolation of the nucleus and cytoplasm.
 However, these findings are non-specific and are similar to cellular changes observed in alcoholic cardiomyopathy.